 Consequently, effort made to improve the teaching and learning process is always interesting to study.
-One strategy which can address students' problems in spatial visualization is cognitive conflict strategy.
+One models which can address students' problems in spatial visualization is Challenge-based learning.
 This inquiry-based learning stimulates students to learn from their assigned tasks, learning materials, and the project of learning media making by constructing their own divergent and contextually-stimulated problems.
-In turn, these can stimulate students' gnitive conflict and challenge them to explore their projects in the classroom.
+In turn, these can stimulate students' challenge them to explore their projects in the classroom.
 This study develops knowledge through the task, even nowadays, reparing prospective teachers of mathematics professionals in the future not only relying on the knowledge acquired it self, the involvement of teachers and other as well as completing the task is needed to meet the challenges of the problems.
-According to (Shaidullina, et al., 2015) the education quality constantly transformed as needed by society which involving student potential development.
+According to [11] the education quality constantly transformed as needed by society which involving student potential development.